code-code-codex/resources/README.md

 # Resources
-Just a list of resources, projects, etc. interesting for dev. and/or the Digital Humanities
+Just a list of resources, projects, tools, etc. interesting for dev. and/or the Digital Humanities

 ## Basics